 Nephrolithiasis—a condition more commonly known as kidney stones—occurs in about 13% of men and 7% of women, according to studies.
 Kidney stones develop when there is a high concentration of substances that can form crystals in the urine.
 In most cases, these stones consist of calcium oxalate and/or calcium phosphate, but other substances can also be found, including uric acid, cystine, and struvite.
 Researchers have reported that the 5-year recurrence rate after an initial event is high, with rates ranging between 35% and 50% without treatment.

 To prevent recurrent kidney stones, clinical investigations have suggested changing dietary patterns and using appropriate pharmacologic approaches.
-These efforts include decreasing concentrations of lithogenic factors (eg, calcium and oxalate) and increasing concentrations of stone formation inhibitors (eg, citrate).
+These efforts include lithotripsy, decreasing concentrations of lithogenic factors (eg, calcium and oxalate) and increasing concentrations of stone formation inhibitors (eg, citrate).
 Dietary changes include increasing fluid intake, decreasing dietary oxalate, reducing dietary animal protein and other purines, and maintaining normal dietary calcium.

 Helpful Kidney Stone Recommendations

 In 2014, the American College of Physicians (ACP) released guidelines on dietary and pharmacologic management strategies to prevent recurrent nephrolithiasis in adults based on comparative effectiveness and safety data.
 The guideline, published in Annals of Internal Medicine, was based on a systematic evidence review and an evidence report sponsored by the AHRQ.
 Download the free ACP guideline (PDF).